History of the Avocado: The Super Bowl Food

 - Face masks for beauty, going back to the ancient Aztecs

 My mother served me California avocados in salads back in the 1960s.
 Avocados are now used on toast and in the popular sushi called California Roll.
-It’s an Olympic treat; you get a bit of California, Japan, and Mexico.
+It’s an international treat; you get a bit of California, Japan, and Mexico.

 Avocado Isn’t a Vegetable?